Treats heart failure and heart rhythm problems. This medicine is also called digitalis.

 - Fast, slow, pounding, or uneven heartbeat

-- Nausea, vomiting, loss of appetite, ongoing diarrhea, blurred vision, yellow-colored vision
+- Nausea, vomiting, loss of appetite, ongoing diarrhea, vision changes

 - Weight loss, stomach pain, unusual behavior, drowsiness (in children)